 To teach Spanish in lower, middle, and high school, having a master’s in Spanish or education is generally sufficient.
-But to teach in higher education, you will need to pursue a doctorate degree.
+But to teach in higher education, you will need to pursue a doctorate qualification.
 Yes, an addition 6 years or so to become a doctor of Spanish language, culture, literature, or of education.

-To complete your doctorate degree in Spanish, you will need to develop a thesis that you will defend in front of a jury of specialists in your last year.
+To complete your doctorate degree in Spanish, you will need to develop a new thesis that you will defend in front of a jury of specialists in your last year.
 Your thesis will need to be related to the fields of Spanish literature, Hispanic culture, or Spanish civilization.
 Your thesis will need to cover a precise genre, era, or question.